-Full-time equivalent faculty (FTEF) is defined as the number of full-time faculty plus the number of course credit hours taught by part-time faculty during the fall and spring semesters divided by 24 for teaching four-year institutions and 18 for research institutions.
+Full-time equivalent faculty (FTEF) is defined as the number of full-time faculty plus the number of course units taught by part-time faculty during the fall and spring semesters divided by 24 for teaching four-year institutions and 18 for research institutions.

-A course of study, requiring the completion of a specified number of course credits from among a prescribed group of courses, which leads to a formal award.
+A course of study, requiring the completion of a specified number of course units from among a prescribed group of courses, which leads to a formal award.

 Joint Degree Program:

 A program of study that allows students to complete major requirements by taking courses at another participating institution through a standardized registration process, and without paying an additional or differential tuition rate.
-Upon successful completion of a joint program, a diploma would be issued listing the names of both institutions sponsoring the program, with the student’s home school listed first.
+Upon successful completion of a joint program, a diploma would be issued listing the names of both institutions sponsoring the program.

 A coherent, sequential, and integrated study of an academic discipline which includes in-depth study of a body of knowledge, methods of study, and practice appropriate to a specific discipline.
-At the undergraduate level, majors consist of a minimum of 30 semester credits of which at least half must be upper-division.
+At the undergraduate level, majors consist of a minimum of 30 units of which at least half must be upper-division.

-Degree awarded for successful completion of at least 30 semester credit hours or the equivalent of graduate-level courses in a defined program of study.
+Degree awarded for successful completion of at least 30 units or the equivalent of graduate-level courses in a defined program of study.

-An institutionally approved area of study outside of the major, of at least 12 but no more than 24 credit hours.
+An institutionally approved area of study outside of the major, of at least 12 but no more than 24 units.

-Off-campus Location (Middle States): An off-campus location exists where 50 percent or more of the credits required for the degree are offered.
+Off-campus Location (Middle States): An off-campus location exists where 50 percent or more of the units required for the degree are offered.

 Off-Campus Program (MHEC):